apache/flink/docs/apis/streaming/connectors/redis.md

   <version>{{site.version }}</version>
 </dependency>
 {% endhighlight %}
+Version Compatibility: This module is compatible with redis 2.8.5 .

 Note that the streaming connectors are currently not part of the binary distribution.
 See linking with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).